Reform | Policy details | Revenue (standalone, 2022) | Evidence |

 National Insurance: remove cap for higher earners | Removing the "Upper Earnings Limit" (UEL), which means that National Insurance Contributions (NICs) are currently paid at a lower rate after around £50k in income, dropping from 12% to 2% (currently, until April 2023, this is 13.25% to 3.25%). |

-18.2bn Or: 20.9b,n if first extending NICs to investment income |
+19.6bn Or: 22.5bn if first extending NICs to investment income |

 Fixing the gaps in National Insurance: A better way to fund social care |

 Annual Wealth Tax: wealth above £10m | Tax on the value of individual wealth in excess of £10m.
 Wealth includes net value of all assets, so includes pensions, property (accounting for share owned), and subtracts debts (including mortgages).
-Tax applies only to the part of wealth in excess of £10m, so someone with £11m in assets would pay £10k in tax. | 1% tax raises 11.1bn |
+Tax applies only to the part of wealth in excess of £10m, so someone with £11m in assets would pay £10k in tax. | 1% tax raises 11.9bn |

 A wealth tax for the UK, Revenue and distributional modelling for a wealth tax, Frequently Asked Questions |

-Inheritance tax: remove reliefs |
+Inheritance tax: remove business relief |

-Remove Agricultural Property Relief (APR): allows agricultural land to be passed on tax-free.
-Remove Business Property Relief (BPR): allows business wealth to be passed on tax-free.
-Remove Pensions Relief: allows people to pass on pension pots tax-free if they can afford not to start taking money from the pension before death. |
+Inheritance tax: remove pensions relief | Allows people to pass on pension pots tax-free if they can afford not to start taking money from the pension before death. | 0.2bn | Reforming Inheritance Tax |

 Notes: 1.
 Figures in the table are based originally on the Evidence papers linked.
 They have been uprated from the original calculation year by the growth in GDP (or forecast GDP for "five years time").
 If existing trends continue, this is likely to underestimate the revenue raised, since these taxes are based on private wealth, which has been growing faster than GDP over the past few decades.
 Indeed, over the period that we can observe, growth in capital gains (for example) has substantially exceeded the growth rate of GDP.
 2. Revenue estimates are, currently, a mix of "static" and "post-behavioural" calculations.
 Non-dom reform accounts for behavioural responses.
 This wealth tax simulator provides more detailed, post-behavioural calculations for an annual wealth tax.
 Other reforms currently don't account for behavioural responses.
 This simulator will expand to account for more reforms and more responses over time.
 3. Tax interactions are incomplete.
 The simulator currently accounts for the effects any reform to the structure of National Insurance Contributions on other reforms to National Insurance Contributions.
 It also accounts for changes to National Insurance Contributions and Capital Gains Tax on the revenue raised from non-doms.
 However, other taxes interactions are not currently accounted for.
-For example, the introduction of an Annual Wealth Tax would also affect the revenue from non-doms. |
+For example, the introduction of an Annual Wealth Tax would also affect the revenue from non-doms.
+4. This simulator was launched in Nov 2022.
+In Oct 2023 it was updated to reflect (a) GDP growth to date; (b) additional evidence for Inheritance Tax; (c) removal of the reform to the 45p tax rate, since this reform was actually implemented. |